leehambley/lee.hambley.name/source/2012-05-26-slow-local-development-with-rails-3.2-and-chrome-on-osx.html.markdown

 ---
 title: Slow Local Development with Rails 3.2 and Chrome on Mac OS X
-date:  2012-05-26

 ---
 I've been seeing load times of 35+ seconds on OSX whilst using Chrome, and a local development host using Rails on the latest Ruby (*1.9.3-p194*), with or without the [falcon patches], and to a lesser degree the same with Safari and Firefox.